- Initial Doubts about Touring The Biltmore Estate

-We passed bedrooms, guest living rooms and servants’ quarters.
-There were even dressing rooms on the lower floor of the house.
+As you wander, you’ll pass bedrooms, guest living rooms, and servants’ quarters.
+There are even dressing rooms on the lower floor of the house.

 The Unique Rooms of the Biltmore Estate

-The kitchen was smaller than I thought, but the pantries were larger.
-There was an entire room for fruit and vegetables and another for staples.
+The house is full of surprises.
+A kitchen smaller than you expect, but pantries larger than some bedrooms.
+Even an entire room for fruit and vegetables and another for staples.

 They even had walk-in refrigerators which were a huge surprise to me.

-Continuing the wander and weave, I saw the bowling alley, Halloween room, and gym.
+Continuing the wander and weave, you’ll find the Biltmore Estate was ahead of its time.
+The lower floors house a bowling alley, Halloween room, and gym.

 It turns out the Halloween room was named for the large, circus-like murals on the walls.
 Historians have now discovered they were actually painted as part of a themed New Years’ Eve party.

-It was surprising that someone came up with the idea of an indoor pool and was able to design one at that time.
+It’s astounding that someone imagined the idea of an indoor pool and was able to design and build one at the time.

-It wasn’t a small pool either.
-The deep end was at least 15 to 20 feet deep, complete with a diving platform.
-This was no “wading” pool.
+It isn’t a small pool either.
+The deep end is at least 15 to 20 feet deep, complete with a diving platform.
+This is no “wading” pool.